 BOARD OF DIRECTORS

 Tim McFlynn, chair, is executive director of Public Counsel of the Rockies and a mediator with Aspen Dispute Resolution.
 He was co-founder of both Pitkin County Open Space and the Manaus Fund.
-He has served as board president of Aspen Center for Environmental Studies, Wilderness Workshop, and Western Resource Advocates.
+He has served as board president of Aspen Center for Environmental Studies, Wilderness Workshop and Western Resource Advocates.

 Mark Harvey, treasurer, is a local rancher, writer, filmmaker and photographer.
-He is also on the board of EcoFlight, and has been on the boards of High Country News and Aspen Center for Environmental Studies.
+He is also on the board of EcoFlight, and he has been on the boards of High Country News and Aspen Center for Environmental Studies.
 Mark is Connie Harvey’s son, the namesake of the Connie Harvey Environment Desk.